malachias13/FileGambit/README.md

 # File Gambit

 File Gambit is a desktop Windows application that allows you to encrypt and decrypt files.
 It boasts a simple-to-use use interface.
+It uses the Advanced Encryption Standard with a passcode to protect your encrypted files.

 ![Screenshot 2024-08-02 032300](https://github.com/user-attachments/assets/5ec59776-92b8-46fb-ac36-59689d2a2f2d)